 The court may modify an original or modified maintenance order on a proper showing of a material and substantial change in circumstances of either party.
 The law provides only that the court may reduce the amount of maintenance.
 However, it is possible to argue that the court should also be able to increase the amount if the minimum reasonable needs of the recipient have changed materially.
 Maintenance orders usually expire in time or terminate by provisions stated in the original court order.
 However, there are some instances in which a court order, after notice and hearing, is necessary to terminate maintenance earlier than provided by the original order.
 A skilled litigation attorney at The Jimenez Law Firm, P.C., can help prove that the spousal maintenance should be terminated.
 We will fight to prove that the party receiving maintenance lives with another person and therefore, extra income is not necessary.
 We can also attempt to prove that a disability of the ex-spouse or child has ended or lessened.
 Often times a party receiving spousal support will attempt to hide these matters.
 This is why it is important to have a skilled legal team at your disposal to bring these things to the court’s attention.

 There is a special subset of modification that deals with parental relocation.
 In a challenging economy, it is often the case that parents need to move for work, familial support or other reasons.
 When this becomes necessary, it is important to do it legally through the courts.
 Contact our offices to learn more about how parental relocation is handled.

-Contact Our Flower Mound and Lewisville Child Support Modification Attorney
+Contact Our Flower Mound, Lewisville and Midland-Odessa Child Support Modification Attorney

 If you have questions regarding modifications of orders, contact The Jimenez Law Firm, P.C., by calling us or by completing the contact form on this website.
 We offer consultations in English and Spanish and accept most major credit cards for the payment of services.